CodeGyver/codegyver.github.io/_posts/2023-09-09-using-tmux-vim-and-make-for-microservice-development.md

 ## Development issues with microservice architecture

-The outcome of a microservice architecture is a highly modularized application that often spans multiple version control repositories, such as git.
-Each application comes with its own setup, runner, and database.
-To perform integration tests, multiple micro-applications often need to run simultaneously.
-This introduces a practical issue: how can you run each application with its unique internal setup, especially when each has its own port, runner flags, and potentially multiple runner threads?
-Continually referring to a README (if one exists) or trying to remember each setup might not be efficient.
+A microservice architecture results in a highly modular application, often spread across multiple git repositories.
+Each service comes with its own setup, runner, and database.
+If we want to perform integration tests, multiple microservices often need to run at the same time.
+This creates a practical challenge: how do you run each service with its unique setup, especially when they use different ports, runner flags, and sometimes multiple threads?

-### Docker compose
+### Docker

-One solution is to wrap them in Docker files and define their run recipes in bash scripts that execute the Docker images, or in Docker Compose files.
-However, in my opinion, this approach might be overkill in many cases.
-It could be bypassed in favor of launching the application's runner directly on the native machine.
+One approach to this problem is to wrap the setup for each service in a Docker container and orchestrate them with Docker Compose.
+This method is common and works well in many cases.

 ### GNU make

-One alternative to Docker is make, specifically GNU Make.
-GNU Make is a powerful tool primarily used for automating the build process of software projects.
-It employs Makefile scripts to determine which parts of a program need recompilation and provides a set of rules to generate target outputs from source files.
-In our case, we won't use it for compilation but rather for executing bash commands.
-The benefit of using make is its ability to define multiple recipes within a single Makefile, with each recipe representing a distinct task or command.
+An alternative I want to discuss is GNU Make, a tool typically used for automating software builds.
+Instead of compiling code, we'll use it to execute bash commands.
+A key feature of make is its ability to define multiple tasks within a single Makefile, each corresponding to a specific command.

 ## Makefile